Search by Keyword

 June 26th, 1964 is when US audiences got their first taste of "And I Love Her."
 United Artists Records rush-released their soundtrack album for "A Hard Day's Night" utilizing only the mono masters received from EMI around June 10th, 1964, this album topping the Billboard album chart for 14 weeks.
 To create a "High Fidelity Stereo" mix for the stereo release of the album, they transferred the mono mix of the song featuring Paul's single-tracked vocals to two seperate channels and boosted the bass frequencies on the left channel while raising the treble frequencies on the right, slightly raising the volume of George's guitar solo on the right channel to simulate the stereo effect.
 United Artists kept this album in print until the label was purchased by Capitol Records in 1978, Capitol beginning their reprints of this soundtrack album on August 1st, 1980.
 This album got its compact disc release on January 21st, 2014, both the mono and stereo versions of the album being contained on a single CD.

-Simultaneously on July 20th, Capitol released the song as a single with "If I Fell" as the b-side.
-This helped give another song from the movie exposure which, in turn, meant more sales for Capitol in the long run.
+Simultaneously on July 20th, Capitol released the song as a single that featured "If I Fell" as the b-side.
+This single helped give other songs from the movie exposure which, in turn, meant more sales for Capitol in the long run.
 The primary attention on the singles charts was on their recently released single "A Hard Day's Night," but "And I Love Her" still had a very good chart response, reaching #12 on the Billboard Hot 100.

-"The Beatles' Story" was a documentary double-album that Capitol released in time for the Christmas season on November 23rd, 1964.
-On the track entitled "A Hard Day's Night - Their First Movie" we hear a segment of the song "And I Love Her" to represent the success of the film.
-While this is not considered an actual release of the song, it is a noteworthy mention.
+"The Beatles' Story" was a documentary-style double-album that Capitol released in time for the Christmas season on November 23rd, 1964.
+On the track entitled "A Hard Day's Night - Their First Movie" we hear a segment of the song "And I Love Her" to represent the success of the movie.
+While this is not considered an actual release of the song, this is a noteworthy mention.
 Surprisingly, "The Beatles' Story" was also released on compact disc on January 21st, 2014, but only as contained in the 13 album box set "The US Albums."

-Sometime in 1967, Capitol released Beatles music on a brand new but short-lived format called "Playtapes."
-These tape cartridges did not have the capability to include entire albums, so a truncated four-song version of "Something New" was released in this portable format, "And I Love Her" being one of these songs.
+Sometime in 1967, Capitol Records released Beatles music on a brand new but short-lived format called "Playtapes."
+These cartridges did not allow for the capability of including entire albums, so a truncated four-song version of "Something New" was released in this portable format, "And I Love Her" being one of these songs.
 Around the same time, United Artists Records released an eight-song "Playtape" version of the soundtrack to "A Hard Day's Night" which also included "And I Love Her."
-These "Playtapes" are highly collectable today.
+These "Playtapes" are rare and highly collectable today.

-The next actual American release of the song wasn't until April 2nd, 1973 on the first "greatest hits" package entitled "The Beatles/1962-1966" (aka "The Red Album").
-This very successful album spent eight weeks in the top ten of the Billboard album chart, peaking at #3.
+The next actual American release of this song wasn't until April 2nd, 1973 on the first "greatest hits" package entitled "The Beatles/1962-1966" (aka "The Red Album").
+This very successful album spent eight weeks in the Top 10 of the US Billboard album chart, peaking at #3.
 The stereo mix of "And I Love Her" was included on this album as with the compact disc release in 1993.
 The re-release of the CD set on October 19th, 2010 features a remastered stereo mix of the song.

-As mentioned above, Capitol was motivated by the British release of an album of Beatles rarities to release one of their own in America.
-The US "Rarities" album, released on March 24th, 1980, featured the version of "And I Love Her" that was contained on the German "Something New" album which had a few skillfully edited extra measures at the end.
-The implication was that this was how the song was recorded, but in actuality these extra measures were edited on in Germany for some reason, creating a unique but artificial "rarity."
+As mentioned above, Capitol was then motivated by the British release of an album of Beatles rarities to release one of their own in America.
+The US "Rarities" album, released on March 24th, 1980, included "And I Love Her" from the German release of the LP "Something New" that contained a couple of skillfully edited extra measures at the conclusion of the song.
+The implication presented was that this was how the song was recorded, but in actuality these extra measures were edited on for this German release for some reason, creating a unique but artificial "rarity."

-In order to bring in even more Beatles sales, Capitol came up with another compilation idea.
-"Reel Music" was released on March 22nd, 1982 and contained highlights from all five Beatles motion pictures (including "Magical Mystery Tour").
-"And I Love Her" was one of four songs taken from the "A Hard Day's Night" movie to make this compilation album, which did quite well by peaking at #19 on the Billboard album chart.
+In order to bring in even more Beatles sales, Capitol Records thought of one more compilation idea.
+An LP called "Reel Music" was released on March 22nd, 1982 which contained highlights from all five Beatles movies (including "Magical Mystery Tour").
+"And I Love Her" was one of four selections from the "A Hard Day's Night" film to make this compilation album, which performed quite well by peaking at #19 on the US Billboard album chart.
 Over 12,000 promotional copies were also printed, these being on translucent gold vinyl.

-The first time the original British "A Hard Day's Night" album was made available in the US was the "Original Master Recording" vinyl edition released through Mobile Fidelity Sound Lab in February of 1987.
-This album included "And I Love Her" and was prepared utilizing half-speed mastering technology from the original master tape on loan from EMI.
-This version of the album was only available for a short time and is quite collectible today.
+The first time the original UK "A Hard Day's Night" album was made available in the US was on the "Original Master Recording" vinyl edition released through Mobile Fidelity Sound Lab in February of 1987.
+This album included "And I Love Her" and was created by utilizing half-speed mastering technology from the original master tape on loan from EMI.
+This version of the LP was only available for a short time and is rare and quite collectible today.

-February 26th, 1987 was the date that the actual "A Hard Day's Night" album was released in its entirety in the US.
-This was the debut of the album on compact disc, which featured the original British mono mix, this also being released on vinyl in the US on July 21st, 1987.
-The stereo edition was released on the remastered version on September 9th, 2009 on CD, the vinyl version coming out on November 13th, 2012.
+February 26th, 1987 was the date that the standard "A Hard Day's Night" album was released in the US.
+This was the debut of the album on CD, which featured the original British mono mix, this also being released on vinyl in America on July 21st, 1987.
+The stereo edition was released on September 9th, 2009 for the remastered compact disc, the vinyl version released on November 13th, 2012.

 On June 30th, 1992, Capitol released a box set entitled "Compact Disc EP Collection" which contained the mono mix of "And I Love Her" because of its inclusion on the original British EP "Extracts From The Film A Hard Day's Night."

-The highly anticipated "Anthology 1" album was released on November 21st, 1995 by Apple Records.
-Beatles fans were all surprised to hear the only complete take of the song (take 2) that was recorded on their first attempt at its recording on February 25th, 1964.
+The highly anticipated "Anthology 1" album was released back on November 21st, 1995 by Apple Records.
+Beatles' enthusiasts were all surprised to hear the only complete take of this song ("take two") which was recorded on their first attempt at its recording on February 25th, 1964.
 It revealed how different the song originally sounded as well as showing that a good song can be done many different ways and still work well.
 This track was definitely a highlight on this very successful #1 album.
 A sampler disc of this album was also distributed to US radio stations just before its release.
 This single disc also contains this version of "And I Love Her."

 The box set "The Capitol Albums, Vol. 1," which was released on November 15th, 2009, contains the song in both stereo and mono as originally heard on the album "Something New."

-The remastered mono mix of "And I Love Her" is included in the September 9th, 2009 released box set "The Beatles In Mono."
+The remastered mono mix of "And I Love Her" was included in the September 9th, 2009 released box set "The Beatles In Mono."

-On November 11th, 2013, the album "On Air - Live At The BBC Volume 2" was released, which featured yet another version of the song as recorded on July 14th, 1964 for the radio program "Top Gear."
-This rendition is noteworthy for the use of the more conventional instrumentation of George on electric guitar and Ringo on standard drums.
+On November 11th, 2013, the album "On Air - Live At The BBC Volume 2" was released, which featured yet another rendition of the song as recorded on July 14th, 1964 for the radio program "Top Gear."
+This recording is noteworthy for its more conventional instrumentation of George on electric guitar and Ringo on his standard drum kit.
 Paul's vocals were double-tracked throughout on this recording, him even changing the lyrics slightly in the second verse from "she gives me everything" to "she brings me everything."
 Subtle but noticeable.
 Also released around this date was a fourteen-track sampler of the above album for promotional purposes, “And I Love Her” being included therein.

-In promotion of the 2014 box set "The US Albums," a 25-song sampler CD was manufactured for limited release on January 21st, 2014, this containing the mono mix of "And I Love Her."
+In promotion of the current 2014 box set "The US Albums," a 25-song sampler CD was made for limited release on January 21st, 2014, this containing the original March 3rd, 1964 mono mix of "And I Love Her."

-A 50th Anniversay edition of the compilation album "The Beatles / 1962 - 1966" (aka "The Red Album") was released on November 10th, 2023.
-This expanded release included 12 additional songs for a total of 38 tracks, including the new mix of "And I Love Her" detailed above, and was made available as a double CD and as a triple vinyl release on both black and red vinyl.
+A 50th Anniversay edition of the "The Beatles / 1962 - 1966" set ("The Red Album") was released on November 10th, 2023.
+This newly expanded release included 12 additional songs for a total of 38 tracks, including the new mix of "And I Love Her" detailed above, and was made available as a double CD and also as a triple vinyl release for collectors on both black and red vinyl.

-Not to be forgotten, though, is Paul's "Unplugged (The Official Bootleg)" album that was released on May 20th, 1991.
-This stripped-down performance for the "MTV Unplugged" series featured "And I Love Her," which was the first time he performed the song anywhere outside of The Beatles.
-This limited edition album did very well in the US, peaking at #14 on the Billboard album chart.
+Not to be forgotten is Paul McCartney's "Unplugged (The Official Bootleg)" album that was released on May 20th, 1991.
+This stripped-down performance made for the "MTV Unplugged" series featured "And I Love Her," which was the first time he performed the song anywhere outside of The Beatles.
+This limited edition album did very well in the US, peaking at #14 on the US Billboard album chart.

 Live Performances

-This song had an extremely short performance life for the Beatles.
-After one BBC radio recording and broadcast (detailed above under "Recording History"), they performed it on the British live variety television show "Blackpool Night Out" on July 19th, 1964 at the ABC Theatre in Blackpool.
+"And I Love Her" had an extremely short performance life for The Beatles.
+After one BBC radio recording and broadcast (detailed above under "Recording History"), the band performed it on the live variety BBC TV show "Blackpool Night Out" on July 19th, 1964 at the ABC Theatre in Blackpool.
 Other than its appearance in the movie "A Hard Day's Night," this was the full extent to which the Beatles promoted "And I Love Her."
 Not that it needed it anyway, because its popularity gave it a spot in their hugely successful 'greatest hits' package "The Beatles/1962-1966."

-McCartney also thought to periodically perform the song live during his solo career.
-As stated above, he played it on his segment for "MTV's Unplugged," which was recorded on January 25th, 1991, and also during his brief "Unplugged Tour" of that year, which began on May 8th and concluded on July 24th.
-Paul included the song in his "New World Tour" of 1993, but only featured it in the first four performances of this tour (February 18th through 23rd).
-His December 2009 "Good Evening Europe Tour" also featured the song, which stretched from December 2nd through the 22nd, as well as periodically during his extensive "Up And Coming Tour," which began on March 28th, 2010 and finished on June 10th, 2011.
+Paul also thought to periodically perform the song live during his solo career.
+As indicated above, he performed it on his segment for "MTV's Unplugged," which was recorded on January 25th, 1991, and then again during his brief "Unplugged Tour" from that year, which began on May 8th and concluded on July 24th.
+McCartney included the song in his "New World Tour" of 1993, but he only featured it in the first four shows of this tour (February 18th through 23rd).
+His December 2009 "Good Evening Europe Tour" also featured the song, which stretched from December 2nd through the 22nd (at the O2 Arena in London), as well as periodically during his extensive "Up And Coming Tour," which began on March 28th, 2010 and finished on June 10th, 2011.
 Then, his "Out There!" tour, which began on May 4th, 2013 and concluded on October 22nd, 2015, included the song throughout the entire tour, as did his "One On One" tour, which stretched from April 13th, 2016 to December 16th, 2017.

 Conclusion

-At any rate, so begins the magic of the McCartney ballad.
-The balance between the melody and lyrics reveal this tune to be among the best he will ever write, and one that he rightfully has remained proud of untill this day.
+At any rate, so begins the magic of the stereotypical McCartney ballad.
+Paul's balance between melody and lyrics reveals this tune to be among the best he will ever write, and one that he rightfully has remained proud of throughout his life.

 Song Summary